mihaigiurgeanu/cold-widow/README.md

 Finally, using `decode45` you can convert the fragments of text back to the original archive.
-Copy in the clipboard the text coresponding to first part (the file `xaa` in the example above) and paste it to the input of the following command:
+Copy in the clipboard the text coresponding to first part (the file `xaa` in the example above) and paste it in a file, for example in the `xaa.txt` file:

-    #> decode45 xaa
+    #> decode45 xaa < xaa.txt

 This will generate on disk the file named `xaa` with the same contents of the original `xaa` file which is a part of the splited compressed archive.
 After